FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 `http://gedcomx.org/Abstract`| The genealogical resource refering to the source is a abstract of the source.
 `http://gedcomx.org/Transcription`| The genealogical resource refering to the source is a transcription of the source.
 `http://gedcomx.org/Translation`| The genealogical resource refering to the source is a translation of the source.
-`http://gedcomx.org/ExtractedConclusion`| The genealogical resource refering to the source is an extracted conclusion of the source.
+`http://gedcomx.org/ExtractedConclusion`| The genealogical resource refering to the source is a conclusion extracted from the source.
 `http://gedcomx.org/Analysis`| The genealogical resource refering to the source is a document containing analysis of the source.
 `http://gedcomx.org/WorkingConclusion`| The genealogical resource refering to the source is a working conclusion based on the source.